cryptonlx/crypto/readme.md

 - User: an account that can own wallets.
 - Wallet: Value store of a currency owned by a User.
+- Transaction: An set of operations to process a deposit/withdraw/transfer request.
+- Ledger: Authoritative set of records for wallet debit/credit.

 ### Requirements
 - Create new user if not exists.
 - Each user can have multiple wallets.
+A user cannot have two wallets of same currency.
 - Supports deposit and withdrawal.
 - Supports transfer from/to wallets.